 Dynamic Scene and Light Analysis

-‘Scene Understanding’ allows the software to analyze its surroundings in real time, identifying horizontal planes, like tables and floors.
-This allows developers to superimpose 3D objects rendered in the app to snap to any horizontal plane surface realistically.
+‘Scene Understanding’ allows the software to analyze its surroundings in real-time, identifying horizontal planes, like tables and floors.
+This data enables developers to superimpose 3D objects rendered in the app to snap to any horizontal plane surface realistically.
 Additionally, ARKit polls information about the lighting conditions of the real world through the device’s camera.
 It then calculates the total amount of light in a room and applies the correct amount of light to virtual objects.
-This adds more realism to an AR presentation and provides a rich visual experience for users.
+This lighting technique adds more realism to an AR presentation and provides a rich visual experience for users.

 Hardware and Software Optimizations

 Apple has taken care to ensure its foray into AR development is performant on its hardware.
 ARKit runs on Apple’s A9 chip and above and has been heavily optimized for the hardware so that your users always get a smooth performance on their iPhones and iPads.
 The framework has also been designed to use any renderer the developer chooses.
 It has integrated support for SpriteKit, SceneKit, and Metal.
 Developers can also use custom renderers in other specific use cases.
 Additionally, the two leading 3D engines, Unity and Unreal, offer built-in support for the package.
 Apple has done its homework when it comes to supporting ARKit for as many developers as possible.